jose-marquez89/practical-statistics-for-data-scientists/data-and-sampling-distributions/notes.md

 - also good estimation of sampling distributions where there may be no well developed approximations
 - bagging outperforms single model approaches in predictive modeling

 ## Confidence Intervals
+Confidence intervals are yet another way to understand the potential error in a sample estimate

+**Key Terms**
+- **Confidence level**: The percentage of confidence intervals constructed in the same way and from the same population, expected to contain the statistic of interesting
+- **Interval Endpoints**: the upper and lower confidence bounds
+- **Point estimate**: a single number presented as an estimate

+It's better to present your estimates as a range, confidence intervals help you achieve this.

+**One way to describe CI's**:
+> the interval that encloses 90% (in this case) of the bootstrap sampling distribution of a sample statistic...an x% confidence interval around a sample estimate should contain similar sample estimates x% of the time, on average...

+**Algorithm for a bootstrapped CI**:
+1. Draw a random sample of size _n_ with replacement from the data
+2. Record the statistic of interest for the resample
+3. Repeat steps 1 & 2 (R) times
+4. For an x% CI, trim [(100-x)/2]% of the (R) resample results from each end of the distribution
+5. The trim points are the endpoints of a x% boostrap CI

+_Note_: A bootstrap CI is not really telling you the probability that a sample statistic lies within a certain value, although it gets interpreted that way

+As a data scientist, you aren't going after writing a paper or comparable goals;
+instead, you're using it to learn about the potential error in an estimate, and to get a better idea of whether a larger sample is needed

+**Key Ideas**
+- CI's help you present estimates as an interval range
+- the more data you have, the less variable a sample estimate will be
+- you can make a CI narrower if you can tolerate

 ## Normal Distribution